-Turkish opposition leads Erdogan's AK Party in Ankara mayor race
+Turkish opposition set to seize Ankara in major setback for Erdogan

-ANKARA (Reuters) - Turkey’s main opposition party appeared on course to seize control of Ankara in Sunday’s local elections and defeat President Tayyip Erdogan’s ruling AK Party in the capital for the first time since Erdogan came to power 16 years ago.
+ANKARA (Reuters) - Turkey’s main opposition party appeared on course to seize control of Ankara in Sunday’s local elections, defeating President Tayyip Erdogan’s AK Party in the capital for the first time since he came to power 16 years ago.

-After three-quarters of ballot boxes were opened, secularist opposition Republican People’s Party (CHP) mayoral candidate Mansur Yavas had 49.8 percent of the vote, 2.0 percentage points ahead of his AKP rival.
+With almost 90 percent of votes counted, the mayoral candidate of the secularist opposition Republican People’s Party (CHP), Mansur Yavas, had secured 50.3 percent, giving him a 2.8 percentage points lead over his AKP rival.

-While the AK Party looked set to hold Istanbul, Turkey’s largest city, defeat in Ankara would be a major setback for Erdogan who campaigned relentlessly for two months ahead of a vote which he described as a “matter of survival” for Turkey.
+With the AK Party lead in Istanbul, Turkey’s largest city, also shrinking to a 0.2 percentage point margin, defeat in Ankara would be a major setback for Erdogan who campaigned relentlessly for two months ahead of the vote which he described as a “matter of survival” for Turkey.

+“We have to accept the fact that we have won and lost some cities, this is a necessity in democracies,” Erdogan said in Istanbul, pledging that Turkey would now focus on its troubled economy in the run up to national elections in 2023.

+“We have a long period ahead where we will carry out economic reforms without compromising on the rules of the free market economy,” he told reporters.

 Erdogan has dominated Turkish politics for more than 16 years thanks mainly to strong economic growth and support from a core constituency of pious, conservative Muslim Turks.